-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
-I work with hundreds of software engineers to help them land their dream job.
+Hi, I’m Brian, a former senior software engineer and now software engineering mentor at Pathrise.
+I have worked with hundreds of software engineers to help them land their dream job.
 Check out my review of Actualize.

 - What does Actualize do?